fiolj/sparta/doc/web/Section_start.rst

 specified in multi-partition mode, the hi-level logfile is named "file" and each partition also logs information to a file.N.
 For both one-partition and multi-partition mode, if the specified file is "none", then no log files are created.
-Using a :ref:`command-log` command in the input script will override this setting.
+Using a :ref:`command-log` in the input script will override this setting.
 Option -plog will override the name of the partition log files file.N.